 - Make changes at home and the office to achieve a good work-life balance.
 Delegating duties and limiting access to work materials while at home can help.

 It's not uncommon for employees to take calls from their significant others while at work.
 In fact, you probably often overhear a brief conversation between colleagues and their family members.
 But have you ever stopped to think whether those interruptions are helping or harming performance?

-A new study from Baylor University's Hankamer School of Business found that the effects of mixing home and work so thoroughly is a bit of a mixed bag.
+A study from Baylor University's Hankamer School of Business found that the effects of mixing home and work is a mixed bag.
 Emily Hunter, associate professor of management in Baylor University's Hankamer School of Business and lead author on the study, said that familial interactions at work – and work interactions in the domicile – come with pros and cons.
 Naturally, when one comes knocking, the other loses out on some attention.
 However, employees also demonstrated positive reactions to a more integrated work and family situation.